derykmakgill/gsrg/index.md

 - Business owners.
 - Professional writers.
 - Customer service reps.

-The Copywriting Course is a training school for people who want to communicate better at scale.
-It contains all the training we've ever made, rolled into one logically-laid-out format, and a full community where you can get any of your copy reviewed by professional copywriters.

 ## “I’ve used Basecamp for a million projects over the last decade and a half.
 It's beautiful software that has resisted every wrong trend and stayed true to the things that mattered most.
 Highly recommended.”